Eagle Lake Fishing Information

 Gallatin Road to Eagles Nest is a rough SOB so be careful heading in.
 I really feel bad for the folks at Eagles Nest to have to travel this unmaintained road to get to their beautiful cabins.
 I doubt any fire trucks to access it very quickly either.
 LNF, get it together, these folks pay you and you should provide access that isn't so dangerous and damaging.
 This area is easy to launch kayaks off the gravel bar without having to drag them several hundred feet...getting in is the hard part.

-Wildcat access Open.
+Wildcat access Open but has some nasty spots.
 These can be a nasty roads after a good thunderstorm or rain.
 Might take a couple of days to soak in.
 It isn't so much about sinking in mud right now, its the clay surface in some areas that hamper traction, even 4x4's can get stuck without sinking.
 High profile vehicles recommended.
 Lower profile vehicles can get sucked into the big rig ruts and high center.
 The tow trucks don't go out there folks, so you need to run across good samaritans.
 This area is good for kayaks but to be legal, it is still a short walk to the water with your craft.
 Rain can make this road slick as it doesn't absorb the water very quickly at all.
 So be prepared.
 Winter is worse until the ground freezes a foot down.
 Ice forms over the water accumulated over some of the dips and can be 2ft deep to the top of the mud if you break through the ice.
 There is firmer spots but you have to get beyond the nasty parts before you get to the lava capped parts of the road.
 Always better on a winter morning than a winter afternoon.
 It depends on the temps, frozen ground and the amount of moisture or snow.
 Last winter, these roads were very torn up by anglers getting through the mud after fall rains.

 Highway 139: Anelope along the lake shore along with a lot more cattle.
 Deer have also be prevelent.
 Be careful driving.
 This road is in good shape to Susanville.
 Longer from Spalding but takes about the same amount of time as taking A1 south to Spalding Tract.